palackjo/lecture_examples_python/README.md

 *Please note that the structure of this project has been modified.
 All Python scripts are now in the Python directory.*
 This modification has been made to manage the version of the lecture directory more easily.

+# New dependancy
+To run the lecture scripts the version 1.4.4 of the python package _sortedcontainers_ needs to be installed.
+It might be directly installed from pip.

 ## lecture
 Lecture represents the python package containing helper functions and classes, to manage and support special setlX features that are not given in python